How to write about a Table in academic writing task 1

 Regarding the three other systems, Washington DC has the longest route of the three, in contrast, Kyoto has only 11 kilometres of route and the lowest passenger numbers of all the cities with 45 million passengers yearly.
 Following this, Los Angeles, which opened in 2001, has 28 kilometres of track and serves 50 million passengers per year.

-Tip: Aim for around 170 – 180 words in academic writing task 1 becasue you do not get extra points for a very long task and you just won’t have the time, you will have to write this in 20 minutes.
+Tip: Word count should be in the range of 160 – 190 words in academic writing task 1, because you do not get extra points for a very long task and you just won’t have the time, you will have to write this in 20 minutes.

 Any questions? leave a comment below.